LewisFrench/UNiDAYS-Discounts-Programming-Challenge/README.md

 Both methods used to run the program (<code>manualTesting</code> and <code>runExampleTests</code>) take two objects as parameters, an instance of <code>UnidaysDiscountChallenge</code> and an instance of  <code>PricingRules</code>.
 The code from both methods could be implemented in the main method, but they are separated for readability and increased agency for the user.

 <h4>Using manualTesting</h4>
 <code>manualTesting</code> is used to generate a basket manually, instantiating the Item objects and adding them to the basket.
-The
+Each variable must be instantiated manually, as opposed to automatically generated in an array.
+This method was implemented first to ensure a basket could be created and priced correctly, before moving on to more hands-off testing.

 <h4>Using runExampleTests</h4>
 To customize the tests in the program, simply add or remove the